-The Company is required to build a reserve fund the value of which will by the redemption dates of each Bond be equivalent to 100% of the outstanding value of the 2014 Bonds.
+The company is required to build a reserve fund the value of which will by the redemption dates of each Bond be equivalent to 100% of the outstanding value of the 2014 Bonds.
 The transfers to the reserve fund are based on a fixed percentage of net sales proceeds received upon the signing of sales contracts.
-As at signing date of these financial statements, funds for the redemption of the bond falling due for redemption in 2020 have been passed on to the trustee in fulfilment of the obligations of the Company under the Bond Issue Prospectus.
+In 2019, funds for the redemption of the bond falling due for redemption in 2020 have been passed on to the trustee in fulfilment of the obligations of the company under the Bond Issue Prospectus.
 Refer to Reserve Account in Note 7.